Your Guide to the Perfect Toddler Car Seat

 Extra Toddler Car Seat Features to Consider

 We know that all car seats meet federal safety standards, which is awesome.
-But some parents may want to consider extra features that can up safety, comfort, or ease-of-installation.
+But some parents may want to consider extra features for their car seats that can up safety, comfort, or ease-of-installation.
 Some extras to consider include:

 - Anti-rebound bar: If in an accident, this helps the car seat stop moving sooner than it would have if the bar wasn’t there.